SwingbyProtocol/node-installer/README.md

 Install steps (Let's execute on your local machine)
 1. Install `Docker` from https://docker.io to your local machine.
 (Macbook is preffered)
 2. Talk to [@BotFather](https://t.me/BotFather) to create new your `telegram bot` and get your `BOT_TOKEN`
-3. Setup your instance on the cloud service provider if you haven't SSH key, you can create SSH key pair (no passphrase)
+3. Setup your instance on the cloud service provider.

+if you haven't SSH key, you can create SSH key pair (no passphrase)
 ```
 $ ssh-keygen -t rsa -b 4096 -f ssh_key